Special Educational Needs and/or Disabilities

-Mrs Morrison, the Special Educational Needs and Disabilities Coordinator (SENDCO), is available to support you with queries relating to additional needs.
-As well as overseeing outcomes and provision for all pupils with SEND, Mrs Morrison is also a member of the Senior Leadership Team.
+Mr Williams, the Special Educational Needs and Disabilities Coordinator (SENDCO), is available to support you with queries relating to additional needs.
+As well as overseeing outcomes and provision for all pupils with SEND, Mr Williams is also a member of the Senior Leadership Team.

 “Please feel welcome to phone me or arrange an appointment to meet with me if you need to discuss how we can work together to support your child.
 I am available from 8.30am to 5pm Monday to Friday.
 If I am unavailable and you need to discuss a matter urgently, our administrator, Mrs. Webb, will signpost you to another member of staff who will be able to support you.”